warthog618/config/README.md

 ### Blobs

-Blobs represent configuration sources containing configuration stored as a block and a known format, e.g. config files.
+Blobs represent configuration sources containing configuration stored as a block and in a known format, e.g. config files.
 Blobs are partitioned into two layers, the Loader, which loads the configuration as a []byte blob from the source, and the Decoder, which decodes the blob into a form that can be used by config.